Skip to content

 Save Article

 Toast Notifications are popup messages that are added so as to display a message to a user.
 It can be a success message, warning message, or custom message.
 Toast Notification is also called Toastify Notifications.
-This all toast notification comes under-react-toastify module so to use them we need to import this module.
+All toast notification comes under-react-toastify module so to use them we need to import this module.

 Prerequisites: